okjuan/virtual.book/_posts/2024-08-02-writing-bob-the-handyman.md

 I think I can leave it as it is, at least for now.
 It communicates Bob's buoyant spirit and his delightful way of speaking, which is the main reason I wanted to write this piece.
 It's good enough to post.

+Now it's the following morning and I'm making small edits.
+Tweaking phrasing, rewriting one sentence, and capitalizing the first letter of phrases when Bob was quoting others.